noobra24l8w-cmd/light/README.md

 Markdown
-# LightDB Engine 🚀
+# DBLight Engine 🚀

-LightDB Engine is a lightweight, high-performance database system built on top of SQLite.
+DBLight Engine is a lightweight, high-performance database system built on top of SQLite.
 It provides a **unified API** for local storage, **multi-file sharding**, and **ultra-fast in-memory (RAM) caching**, designed to work efficiently even on low-resource devices.

 ---